jyang635/EEG_decoding/README.md

 # On the Role of Low-Level Visual Features in EEG-Based Image Reconstruction

-Official implementation of "[On the Role of Low-Level Visual Features in EEG-Based Image Reconstruction]" <!-- -accepted at [Conference/Journal Name]-->.
+Official implementation of "On the Role of Low-Level Visual Features in EEG-Based Image Reconstruction" <!-- -accepted at [Conference/Journal Name]-->.

 <!--## Abstract